 - Finally, make sure that your bike gets loaded in the same train and not any other one.
 Otherwise, you should have to complain to the guard at the train whose compartment is near the brake van.

-Enjoy the train ride till you reach your destination.
+Enjoy the train ride until you reach your destination.
 Now the process at the destination station is quite simple.

 - Get off the train and go to the parcel office at the destination station.
 Tell them about the delivery of your bike by showing them the documents and the original receipt which you got from the source station.